reactphp/child-process/README.md

 $process = new Process('echo run && demo || echo failed');
 $process->start($loop);
 ```

+> Note that [Windows support](#windows-compatibility) is limited in that it
+  doesn't support STDIO streams at all and also that processes will not be run
+  in a wrapping shell by default.
+If you want to run a shell built-in function
+  such as `echo hello` or `sleep 10`, you may have to prefix your command line
+  with an explicit shell like `cmd /c echo hello`.

 In other words, the underlying shell is responsible for managing this command
 line and launching the individual sub-commands and connecting their STDIO